-Cycling the best of the Rocky Mountains - Logan Pass - Going to the Sun Road - an epic and all-time US cycling climb.
+Cycling the best of the Rocky Mountains, Logan Pass - Going to the Sun Road, an epic and all-time US cycling climb.
 This extraordinary climb is located in the heart of Glacier National Park and just shy of Going-To-The-Sun-Mountain which is in the Central Montana subrange of the Rocky Mountains.
-Glacier NP is the 10th most visited of the 58 national parks with an average of 2,965,000 visitors per year.
+Glacier NP is the tenth most visited of the 58 national parks, with an average of 2,965,000 visitors per year.
 Cycling is permitted in Glacier National Park, with the following restrictions on Going-to-the-Sun Road per the National Park Service:

 For safety and to ease congestion, restrictions are in effect on sections of the Going-to-the-Sun Road, from June 15 through Labor Day: